tyhopp/prpl/README.md

 </body>
 ```

-- Run `npm init prpl` to clone the minimal starter and run it locally
+- Run `npx -y create-prpl@latest` to clone the minimal starter and run it locally
 - See [prpl.dev](https://prpl.dev) (WIP, not deployed yet) for full documentation, guides and design decisions

 ## Features